Blog

 Perceptrons

-Part 1 of 3 in Foundations of AIAn overview of Rosenblatt’s 1958 perceptron — how it works, where it fails, and its influence on modern neural networks.
+Part 1 of 3 in Foundations of AIAn overview of the Perceptron and its influence on modern neural networks.

 Strategies for CI/CD at scale